ICF Accreditation Requirements Made Simple

 The following criteria need to be met before you apply for an ICF ACC credential:

-If it is not ICF-accredited, you can still apply to the ICF ACC via the Portfolio path.
+If your coach training is not ICF-accredited, you can still apply to the ICF ACC via the Portfolio path.
 Be aware that you will need to provide a lot of documentation about the course, including: proof of completion, list of hours delivered synchronously and asynchronously, evidence that the course was comprehensive and included the ICF framework, class outline or syllabus, and student materials (handouts, slides, etc.).

 If you are unsure if your course was accredited or not, contact your training provider.